prototypefund/iconet-Foundation-prototype-ExampleNetA/setup.md

     mysql --database=netAiconet < iconet/iconet.sql
     ```

 13. Set the admin credentials in a file named `.env` in the project root.
 Use `.env.default` as a template.
+You can skip
+    this step, if you used the same ones as in the default file.